thumbnail galleries SUGAPA digital SUGAPA abstracts

 Thank you very much for your help!

-- Gerrit Withaar: New species of the genus Tmesisternus from New Guinea and the Maluku Islands (Coleoptera: Cerambycidae, Laminae, Tmesisternini)
+- Gerrit Withaar - Five new species of the genus Tmesisternus from New Guinea (Coleoptera: Cerambycidae, Lamiinae, Tmesisternini)

 Join the "Friends of The Papua Insects foundation"